 Hello.
 I'm Gabrielle Tozer.
 Thanks for popping by my corner of the internet.
 Shall I put the kettle on?
 (Correct answer: yes.)
 Sorry I didn’t tidy up.

 A little about me: I’m an internationally published author and freelance journalist, editor, social media specialist and copywriter with a weakness for chips, television and stringing words together.
 I've published three YA novels: The Intern, which won the State Library of Victoria’s 2015 Gold Inky Award, Faking It and Remind Me How This Ends.
 My first picture book, Peas and Quiet (illustrated by Sue deGennaro), was published in June 2017, and my YA contemporary short story ‘The Feeling From Over Here’ (featured in Begin, End, Begin: A #LoveOzYA Anthology) is also out now.
-My debut children's novel, Melody Trumpet, came out in 2019 and I'm currently neck-deep in editing my next YA novel, Can't Say It Went To Plan (out May 2021).
+My debut children's novel, Melody Trumpet, came out in 2019 and my next YA novel, Can't Say It Went To Plan, is out now.

 When I’m not writing books, I’m word-wrangling as a freelance journalist, sub-editor, copywriter and social media specialist for magazines, websites, agencies, businesses and brands.
 I’m addicted to sharing my passion for creativity and storytelling, so you’ll also find me chatting at festivals, in schools or with the media whenever someone lets me near a microphone.
 I've also been featured on Weekend Today, Triple J and ABC Radio, as well as in The Sydney Morning Herald, Dolly, Girlfriend, TV Week and Cosmopolitan.
 Anyway, have a snoop around and thanks again for visiting my nook.
 You’re a delight.
 Yes, you.
 No, not that person eating a hot dog behind you.
 YOU.